dcelisgarza/DDD.jl/docs/src/index.md

 end

 # Reload network.
-network2 = loadNetwork(networkDump)
+network2 = loadNetwork(networkDump[1])
+intVars2 = loadIntegrationVar(networkDump[2])
 ```
-The reason why `loadNetwork()` is different from the others is that the other values are constants, so for record keeping they would only need to be saved once per simulation.
-The network might have to be saved at multiple times so it gets a simpler function that calls `load()` internally.
+The reason why `network` and `intVars` are saved separately is because they change as the simulation advances, while the parameters stay the same.
+Saving the parameters multiple times per simulation is redundant.

 ### Against the Unbridled Pursuit of Performance